-Learn from the experts
+You get to learn from the experts

-Now, who better to teach you these tricks of the trade in surviving in one on the most competitive sales environments, than a market veteran!
+Now, who better to teach you the tricks of the trade in surviving in one on the most competitive sales environments, than a market veteran?
 Being able to witness first hand stall holders working their magic, will gain you knowledge second to none.
-They have been doing this for years, and can not only pass on how to manage or display your stock, but the ins and outs of small business also
+They have been doing this for years, and can not only pass on how to manage or display your stock, but the ins and outs of small business also.

 Networking with customers is an essential step in customer retention.
 Once you provide an awesome experience for your customer, they are very likely to return over and over, as long as you keep that relationship positive.

 With a larger customer base, your demand may require you to attend multiple markets, this is an opportunity for you (if you want to grow) to become a franchise in the market stall industry.
 Which in turn provides even further growth opportunities outside of the marketplace.

-If you have a long, positive relationship with your business contacts, who will be the first to help you out and give you ‘mates rates’ when you decide to grow into permanent locations?
-Never underestimate the potential of your business links, it could save you a lot of money in the long run!
+If you have a long, positive relationship with your business contacts, who will be the first to help you out and give you a helping hand when you decide to grow into permanent locations?
+Never underestimate the potential of your business links, it could save you a lot of time and money in the long run!
 It is without a doubt that the likes of Tesco, show the potential your market has.